top of page

 The mindset to persevere

-There are many factors that help us persevere.
-These include having a purpose, having an interest in the task, and performing deliberate practice.
+Several factors enable perseverance, including having a clear purpose, interest in the task, and engaging in deliberate practice.

-The language you use with both yourself and others plays a key role in promoting a growth mindset.
+The language your leaders and managers use with your people plays a significant role in nurturing this mindset.

-"It's really hard, don't worry if you can't understand it"
+"It’s really hard; don’t worry if you can’t do it"

 or